 How to Quote Your Design Clients

-Things to Consider Before Giving a Quote
+Things to Consider Before Providing a Quote

 You can’t just pluck a random amount or timeframe out of thin air.
 There are three major things to consider every time you try to prepare a quote for your client, both in terms of cost and time.